Ipouyall/Omega-Regular-Stoch-Cert/README.md

 ### Reproducing Experimental Results

-To reproduce the experimental results, you can use the CLI interface and run all the benchmarks in `./benchmark` directory.
+To reproduce the experimental results, you can use the CLI interface and run all the benchmarks in `./benchmark` directory, by using `python3 -m system --input ./benchmark`
 In addition to the result of each benchmark, the system would produce a table to summarize the results: